Risks and causes of vulval cancer

 You can view and print the quick guides for all the pages in the About vulval cancer section.

 Vulval cancer is a rare cancer.
-Around 1,200 cases are diagnosed in the UK each year.
-That is less than 1 in every 100 cancers diagnosed in women.
+Around 1,300 cases are diagnosed in the UK each year.
+Vulval cancer accounts for less than 1 in every 100 cancers diagnosed in women.
 It is more common in older women and many cases are diagnosed in women aged 65 or over.
 But around 15 out of every 100 cases (15%) are in women under the age of 50.

 Many women with vulval cancer are aged 65 or over.
-Early stage vulval cancers can occur in young women and they have been seen in women in their 20's.
+Vulval cancers can occur in young women and they have been seen in women in their 20's.
 But it is extremely rare to get vulval cancer at such a young age.

 HPV is a common infection.
 It is passed from one person to another during sexual contact.
 Around 80 out of 100 people (80%) in the UK will have the HPV virus at some time during their lifetime.
 So it is a very common infection.
 Even so, more than half of all invasive vulval cancers diagnosed are not related to HPV infection.
 It is important to know that most women infected with HPV do not go on to develop vulval cancer.
 For many people the virus causes no harm and goes away without treatment.

 There are many different types of HPV and some are more likely to lead to vulval cancer than others.
 HPV types 6 and 11 can infect the female and male genital organs and the anal area, causing visible genital warts.
-Women with these types of the virus are not likely to develop vulval cancer but some women do.
+These types of the virus are called low risk types, and are rarely linked to cancer.

-Women with HPV types 16, 18 and 31, as well as some others have a higher risk of developing genital and anal cancers.
+Research shows that HPV type 16 is the most common type of HPV found in vulval cancer, followed by HPV types 33 and 18.
 Infection with these types of HPV types does not usually produce any warts or other visible signs until precancerous changes or cancer develop.

 The good news is that there is now a vaccine that can protect against HPV infection.
 So, in the future, we should see a fall in vulval cancer rates.
 This will take some years to show up because vulval cancer can take such a long time to develop.

-VIN is not cancer, but there is a risk that it may go on to develop into vulval cancer, usually over many years.
+VIN is not cancer, but there is a risk that it may go on to develop into vulval cancer.
+This usually takes many years.
 Although most cases of VIN will not develop into cancer, it is not possible to tell which will and which won’t.
-So everyone with this condition should have treatment, or at least close monitoring of their condition by a doctor.
+So everyone with this condition should have treatment, or at least close monitoring by a doctor.

 HIV (human immunodeficiency virus) is the virus that causes AIDS (acquired immune deficiency syndrome).
 HIV can increase the risk of vulval cancer because it weakens your immune system.
 So if you have HIV, you are more likely to pick up other infections, such as HPV.
 In turn, HPV increases your risk of getting precancerous cells in the vulva (vulval intraepithelial neoplasia (VIN)).